Muhammad Yaqoob Nadeem Sethi

 Muhammad Yaqoob Nadeem Sethi is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2008 to May 2018.

 Early life and education

 He was born on 5 July 1970 in Kasur.

 He graduated from Government Islamia Degree College.

 Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-175 (Kasur-I) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-175 (Kasur-I) in the 2002 Pakistani general election but was unsuccessful.
 He received 18,547 votes and lost the seat to Muhammad Ilyas Khan, an independent candidate.

-He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-175 (Kasur-I) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-175 (Kasur-I) in the 2008 Pakistani general election.
 He received 20,032 votes and defeated Muhammad Ilyas Khan, a candidate of Pakistan Muslim League (Q).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-175 (Kasur-I) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-175 (Kasur-I) in the 2013 Pakistani general election.